 - engaging in reckless behaviors, including excessive alcohol or drug consumption

 - expressing rage or intentions to seek revenge

 - showing signs of anxiousness or agitation

-- loose-fitting and comfortable street clothes
+- loose-fitting, comfortable clothes

-- basic toiletries (such a toothbrush and toothpaste)
+- basic toiletries, such a toothbrush and toothpaste

-- several changes of underwear.
+- several changes of underwear and other undergarments

 Anything that might be used to commit harm or suicide isn’t allowed.
 This includes belts, razors, and shoes with laces.
 The hospital will provide basic amenities, such as towels, washcloths, and soap.